aayushjain92/Spreadsheet-Application/README.md

 Steps to run:

              1. git clone the repository

+             2. execute npm install to install dependencies

-             2. Open the terminal and execute "npm run start"
+             3. Open the terminal and execute "npm run start"

-             3. Open the localhost link displayed in the browser
+             4. Open the localhost link generated in terminal on your browser